Our Delivery Suite

-Our patients can also opt for aromatherapy soothing and doula pressure as a pain relief.
+Our patients can also opt for aromatherapy soothing as a pain relief.

 Please click here for more information on the labour and birthing process.

 Patients can have a choice of their wards and they are Deluxe, A, B1 and C Class Wards.

 Our Deluxe and A Class patients get to enjoy our amenities including:

 - Rooming-in service.
 Visitors who wish to stay with our patients are welcome to do so at a nominal fee.
 Only 1 visitor is allowed per patient.